drivelling-spinel/VSBCMI/README.md

-# VSBCMI v1.7.4
+# VSBCMI v1.7.5

 Sound Blaster emulation for DOS via CMI/HDA/AC97/SBLive/Ensoniq.

 __Note:__ for current version testing is only performed with CM8738 cards.
-          as much as the author would like to retain proper funtion with other chips original VSBHDA supports no guarantee is made VSBCMI will work with them, even if original VSBHDA does.
+          As much as the author would like to retain proper funtion with other chips original VSBHDA supports no guarantee is made VSBCMI will work with them, even if original VSBHDA does.

 Changes from [VSBHDA](https://github.com/Baron-von-Riedesel/VSBHDA) and [SBEMU](https://github.com/crazii/SBEMU):